Co-creation

 Co-creation, in the context of a business, refers to a product or service design process in which input from consumers plays a central role from beginning to end.
 Less specifically, the term is also used for any way in which a business allows consumers to submit ideas, designs or content.
 This way, the firm will not run out of ideas regarding the design to be created and at the same time, it will further strengthen the business relationship between the firm and its customers.
 Another meaning is the creation of value by ordinary people, whether for a company or not.

-Urban co-creation extends the notion of co-creation beyond business to urban planning and transformation.
-It involves the collective creation of urban environments by residents, communities, professionals, and institutions through participatory, bottom-up processes.
-The concept encompasses traditional practices, grassroots actions, and innovative participatory planning methods, all aiming to transform cities in more inclusive, democratic, and sustainable ways.
-A recent taxonomy of urban co-creation categorizes practices according to tools, time involvement, spatial focus and purpose, enabling systematic analysis and creative development of new participatory experiences.

-The first person to use the "Co-" in "co-creation" as a marketing prefix was Koichi Shimizu, professor of Josai University, in 1979.
+The first person to use the "co-" in "co-creation" as a marketing prefix was Koichi Shimizu, professor of Josai University, in 1979.
 In 1979, "co-marketing" was introduced at the Japan Society of Commerce's national conference.
 Everything with "Co" comes from here.

 Co-Creation Typology

 Aric Rindfleisch and Matt O'Hern define customer co-creation in digital marketing as "a collaborative NPD (new product development) activity in which customers actively contribute and/or select the content of a new product offering" and state that, like all NPD processes, it consists of two steps, namely contribution (of content) and selection (of the best contributions).

 Rindfleisch and O'Hern categorize different types of co-creation in digital marketing based on how strict the requirements on submissions are (fixed vs. open) and if the selection is done by the customers themselves or by the firm (firm-led vs. customer-led).
 They distinguish four types of co-creation, which roughly correspond to the four possible combinations of the contribution and selection styles like this below: